 SHAD is proudly Canadian, but we're by no means exclusively Canadian.
 We understand that the drive to excel knows no borders, and our program welcomes international students to apply.
 Over the years, students have come from the United States, Hong Kong, Mexico, the United Arab Emirates and the United Kingdom, and many other countries.

-The program fee for international students is $8,000 CDN*.
+The program fee for international students to attend SHAD 2018 is $8,000 CDN*.
 The program fee does not include expenses associated with travel to and from campus, which are the responsibility of each family.

 * International students are defined as: